 Foreign currency risk is the risk that fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
-The Group's exposure to the risk of changes in foreign exchange rates relates primarily to the Group's operating activities (when expenses are denominated in foreign currencies).
-The net exposure of each currency is monitored and managed by the central treasury function through a mandate from the Board of directors.
-However the Group deems the risk of foreign exchange transactions risk as insignificant and no other active management of this risk is undertaken.
-The historical trend of the currencies that the Group transacts in has been assessed as stable.
+The Company's exposure to the risk of changes in foreign exchange rates relates primarily to the Company's operating activities (when expenses are denominated in foreign currencies).
+The net exposure of each currency is monitored and managed by the central treasury function through a mandate from the board of directors.